coffee2code/text-hover/readme.txt

 Yes, but only if you have the pretty tooltips enabled (via settings or the filter).
 The class you want to style in your custom CSS is '.text-hover-qtip'.

+= Does this plugin support any third-party plugins? =

+Yes, this plugin has built-in support for Advanced Custom Fields and Elementor.

 = Does this plugin include unit tests? =

 Yes.